shivannis/xandr-docs-public/xandr-docs/articles/monetize/curated-deals.md

 assets can include audience data, preferred inventory access, specially negotiated rates with sellers, optimization capabilities, investment strategy, and other features.
-Curated deals can be bought via Xandr's Invest DSP and all major DSPs.
+Curated deals can be bought via Microsoft Advertising's Invest DSP and all major DSPs.

 In addition, for buyers who execute a large volume of campaigns and need to manage their media investment, Microsoft Curate’s